 As I researched my first book, I noticed that artifact collections were a rich site in which scholars, courtiers and merchants compared distant peoples.
-My second project, Collecting Technology in the Age of Empire, investigates European responses to indigenous artifacts, which I examine through cabinets of curiosities and early museums such as the Bibliothèque Sainte-Geneviève (Paris) and the Pitt Rivers Museum (Oxford).
+My second project, Collecting Artifacts in the Age of Empire: Spaces of Disruption, investigates European responses to indigenous artifacts, which I examine through cabinets of curiosities and early museums such as the Bibliothèque Sainte-Geneviève (Paris) and the Royal Society (London).

 European notions identity and of citizenship – national, European and global – have long been entangled with views about outsiders.
-Collecting Technology in the Age of Empire analyzes travel and geographical literature, inventories, artifacts and institutional archives from the early sixteenth to the late nineteenth centuries in order to reconsider what the lives of objects can tell us about empires.
+Collecting Artifacts in the Age of Empire analyzes travel and geographical literature, inventories, artifacts and institutional archives from the sixteenth to the early eighteenth centuries in order to reconsider what the lives of objects can tell us about empires.
 Between the sixteenth and nineteenth centuries, Europeans moved from admiring the technological achievements of others to seeing their own technology as a sign that they were superior to their imperial subjects.
-This book argues that new notions of indigeneity, modernity and citizenship were constructed together in response to overseas artifacts, particularly those from the Americas and the Pacific.
+This book argues that new notions of indigeneity, modernity and citizenship were constructed together in response to overseas artifacts, particularly those from the Americas.

 This book argues that the idea of Europe at the height of its imperial expansiveness required the invention of groups without the capacity to shape nature; indigeneity, creole identity and European citizenship were constructed together.
 Today, indigenous rights groups and environmentalists challenge the assumption that technology defines modernity and that it improves quality of life and indicates “progress”.
 This book helps to explain how this paradigm emerged and why it came to underpin the imperial project.
 To trace the lives of overseas objects as they colonized cabinets of curiosities and early museums is to grapple with larger questions about indigenous agency, aesthetics, forms of nationhood, and the origins of museums.